 Not all Vitamin C products are created equal, either.
 They need to fit within certain guidelines to remain stable, and even then many do not penetrate the stratum corneum.
 L-Ascorbic Acid needs to be under a pH of 3.5 with ingredients to aid in stability, commonly other antioxidants.

-Some hold the belief that because of the instability of Vitamin C there’s no benefit in using one at all because as soon as it’s exposed to air and light they degrade.
+Some hold the belief that because of the instability of Vitamin C, there’s no benefit in using it because as soon as it’s exposed to air and light they degrade.
 This couldn’t be further from the truth as stable, pH balanced formulas exist—you just won’t find them in your pantry or on Amazon for $25.

 Should I apply Vitamin C morning or night?

 Always apply Vitamin C in the morning!
 L-Ascorbic Acid based treatments are intended for daytime use because of their ability to neutralize free radicals.
 Using your serum at night isn’t necessary because it creates a reservoir that remains in the skin when used daily.